OPadgett/Network-Configurations/README.md

 ## 3. ACL (Access Control Lists) - Extended ACL Example

 ACLs control traffic flow within a network by allowing or denying packets based on predefined rules.
 This configuration allows HTTP and ICMP traffic but blocks all other traffic.
+This configuration defines an Access Control List (ACL) 101 to control inbound traffic on interface GigabitEthernet0/0.
+It allows specific types of traffic while blocking and logging all other traffic.
 ```
 access-list 101 permit tcp 192.168.1.0 0.0.0.255 any eq 80
 access-list 101 permit icmp any any